LynnHaDo/Health-Expense-Prediction/README.md

 -   Data on medical expenses may be kept private (example, like in medical records), so there might be some limitations in approaching data;

--   There might be many other economic factors though not being covered in this study might be one of the deteminant factors in medical expenses and insurance purchase
+-   There might be many other economic factors though not being covered in this study might be one of the determinant factors in medical expenses and insurance purchase

 ### Future work